What Does a Child Psychologist Do?

-Students aspiring to a career as a clinical psychologist specializing in child psychology must earn a doctorate in order to obtain licensure in their state of practice.
+Aspiring child psychologists must earn a doctorate to obtain licensure in their state of practice.
 As the last step toward licensing eligibility, Ph.D. programs focus on intensive research in the field, typically in the form of a thesis or dissertation.
-In addition to academic requirements, Ph.D. and Psy.D. candidates must complete clinical practicum hours, demonstrating the ability to put years of supervised work experience into practice in a real-world setting as a child psychologist or college professor.
+In addition to academic requirements, Ph.D. and Psy.D. candidates must complete clinical practicum hours, demonstrating the ability to put years of supervised work experience into practice in a real-world setting.

-While a Ph.D. in child psychology program can be demanding, many schools now offer online degrees in an effort to maximize the flexibility of course delivery options, reduce the need for transportation costs to and from campus, and alleviate the pressures of working full time while also earning the degree.
+Considering the demands of a Ph.D. in child psychology program, many schools offer online degrees to provide flexibility in course delivery, reduce the need for commuting, and alleviate the pressures of working full time while also earning the degree.

 This course explores the psychological development of children and adolescents in the context of social media and pervasive technology in the digital era.
 Students examine the effects of sexting, cyberbullying, and violence in the media on identity and social relationships, while also exploring methods of positive behavioral intervention.

 This course investigates the effects of diversity through language, gender, disability, and sexual orientation on children and adolescents.
-Students discuss methods of encouraging positive learning and development in this group through field research, self-reflection, and practical applications of psychological theory.
+Learners discuss methods of encouraging positive learning and development through field research, self-reflection, and practical applications of psychological theory.

 Required Licenses and Internships to Become a Child Psychologist

-To become a child psychologist in the U.S., professionals are required to meet a series of qualifications, as outlined by the American Psychological Association (APA).
-The majority of accredited child psychology graduate programs develop their curriculum according to APA industry standards, meaning graduates of an accredited program will have met the requirements for employment and/or licensure in their state.
-In short, the minimum requirements for aspiring child psychologists are a doctoral degree, between 1,500 and 6,000 hours of supervised experience, a passing score on the EPPP (to obtain licensure), and a passing score on a supplemental state exam (if required in your state).
+To become a child psychologist in the U.S., professionals must meet a series of qualifications, as outlined by the American Psychological Association (APA).
+Most accredited child psychology graduate programs develop their curriculum according to APA industry standards, meaning graduates of an accredited program meet requirements for employment or licensure in their state.
+Aspiring child psychologists need a doctoral degree, between 1,500 and 6,000 hours of supervised experience, a passing score on the EPPP (to obtain licensure), and a passing score on a supplemental state exam if required in their state.

 Careers for Child Psychology Degree Holders

-Graduates of a child psychology degree online program are qualified for a variety of careers, including but not limited to clinical practice.
-The ideal child psychologist is not only educated and experienced but also empathetic, boundary-setting, and communicative, with excellent listening and critical-thinking skills.
-This combination of characteristics makes these graduates a good fit for therapeutic counseling, social service, and teaching positions.
-Child psychologists may have a particular interest in working with clients of a certain age, such as infants or adolescents, or in a concentrated area, such as autism or early childhood development.
+Those who graduate from an online child psychology program can pursue a variety of careers, including but not limited to clinical practice.
+Child psychologists need education and experience and should demonstrate empathy, excellent communication skills, and boundary-setting abilities.
+These professionals also need superior critical thinking skills.
+Professionals with these characteristics can succeed in therapeutic counseling, social service, and teaching positions.
+Child psychologists may want to work with clients of a certain age, such as infants or adolescents, or in a concentrated area, such as autism or early childhood development.

-- Adolescent psychologists specialize in understanding the psychological development of pre-teens and teenagers, ages 12-18.
-These professionals are responsible for assessing and potentially treating common behavioral and developmental issues affecting adolescents, including criminality, depression, abuse, and eating disorders.
-Practicing psychologists in this specialty must earn a Ph.D. or Psy.D. to obtain state licensure.
-They may work in schools, healthcare, the juvenile justice system, or private practice.
+These psychologists specialize in understanding the psychological development of pre-teens and teenagers, ages 12-18.
+They assess and potentially treat common behavioral and developmental issues affecting adolescents, including criminality, depression, abuse, and eating disorders.
+These psychologists may work in schools, healthcare, the juvenile justice system, or private practice.

-- Developmental psychologists must possess a variety of skills in treating the complete developmental needs of patients at all stages of life.
-These professionals study the evolution and maturation of the individual, helping clients grow and adapt to social, psychological, physical, intellectual, and emotional changes from childhood to old age.
-Developmental psychologists must hold a clinical Ph.D. or Psy.D. in this subspecialty to obtain licensure and pursue employment in a school, senior living facility, government agency, or private practice, or to become a postsecondary teacher in this discipline.
+These psychologists need a variety of skills in treating the complete developmental needs of patients at all stages of life.
+They study the evolution and maturation of the individual, helping clients grow and adapt to social, psychological, physical, intellectual, and emotional changes from childhood to old age.
+Developmental psychologists may work in a school, senior living facility, government agency, or private practice.
+They may also work as postsecondary teachers.

-- A child psychologist, trained in broad concepts and theory within this age group, treats relatively healthy children with few psychological impairments.
-Child psychologists often counsel patients from early childhood to adolescence, potentially providing assessments and evaluations of clients to families, school officials, and/or other health professionals.
+Trained in broad concepts and theory within this age group, child psychologists treat relatively healthy children with few psychological impairments.
+They often counsel patients from early childhood to adolescence, potentially providing client assessments and evaluations to families, school officials, or other health professionals.
 More acute subspecialties include developmental and pediatric psychology.
-Professionals must earn a doctoral degree and obtain licensure to practice in their state.
+Professionals need a doctoral degree and must obtain licensure to practice in their state.

-- Pediatric psychologists treat patients from infancy to adolescence, specializing in early childhood disorders and development.
-Professionals in this subspecialty are responsible for recognizing conditions commonly diagnosed in early childhood (such as ADHD and autism), and generally approach the treatment of young patients at this critical stage of development holistically, as they are dependent on their families and may be vulnerable to environmental and societal concerns.
-Pediatric psychologists are required to hold a Ph.D. or Psy.D. in this specialty with licensure in order to practice professionally in their state.
+These psychologists treat patients from infancy to adolescence, specializing in early childhood disorders and development.
+They are responsible for recognizing conditions commonly diagnosed in early childhood, such as ADHD and autism.
+Pediatric psychologists generally approach the treatment of young patients at this critical development stage holistically, as they are dependent on their families and may be vulnerable to environmental and societal concerns.
+Pediatric psychologists need a doctorate in this specialty with licensure.

-While child psychologist salaries vary based on which subspecialty they practice, other factors affecting income include where they live, their education and licensure status, and their level of experience.
-As shown below, among common subspecialties in the field, the median annual salary of pediatric psychologists is more than $10,000 higher than that of general child psychologists, and nearly $20,000 higher than the annual average income of adolescent psychologists.
+While child psychologist salaries vary by subspecialty, many factors affect income, including location, education, and experience.
+The chart below lists salary information for some common subspecialties.
+The average annual salary of clinical psychologists is nearly $10,000 higher than that of general child psychologists, and nearly $15,000 higher than the annual average income of developmental psychologists.